In the line graph below, queueing time is the waiting time until starting execution.

 - A job requesting 3 CPU cores and 2 GB memory will request 3 slots.

-- If one CPU core, 12 GB memory is requested in the AMD queue (Thin Type 1a) of the general analysis section, the number of slots requested is calculated to be 2.
+- If one CPU core, 12 GB memory is requested in the AMD queue (Thin Type 1a) of the general analysis division, the number of slots requested is calculated to be 2.